Fixed pie syndrome

 Emojis

-You can get the gist when someone said a sad face or a thumbs up.
-So, why haven’t see fully adopted this way of communication?
+You can get the gist when someone texts a sad face or a thumbs-up.
+So, why haven’t we fully adopted this way of communication?
 After all, English is a difficult language to master.

 Yes, an emoji could get the point across.
 And perhaps, we need to add a like button on an email chain to avoid unnecessary clutter.
 But we don’t change people’s opinions without changing the emotion in the room.
 Emojis can’t ever do this.